Retire in France

 When we asked people living in France about club and activities where newcomers can meet others, they responded:

 "Expats living in France often join clubs and activities that are specific to their interests.
 Depending on their location, expats can join French language groups, hiking groups, cultural immersion groups, book clubs, business groups, wine tasting groups, and more.
-Other ways that expats meet people when living in France include attending community events, finding volunteer opportunities, and connecting with local networks and expat communities," explained one retiree living in France.
+Other ways that expats meet people when living in France include attending community events, finding volunteer opportunities, and connecting with local networks and expat communities," said a person in France.

 What is life like in France?